Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 \begin{cor} Let $\cX\to\cS$ be a morphism of formal schemes, $x\in\cX$ is a point and $\hat\O_x$ is the completion of the local ring $\O_x$ with respect to the adic topology of $\O_\cX$.
 Suppose that some neighborhood $\cV$ of $x$ has a closed embedding $\cV\inj\cY$ over $\cS$ into a quasi-smooth $\cS$-scheme $\cY$.
 If the composite morphism $\Spf{\hat\O_x}\to\cS$ is quasi-smooth, there is an open neighborhood $\cU$ of $x$ such that $\cU\to\cS$ is quasi-smooth. \end{cor} \begin{demo} We can assume $\cX=\cV$, and denote by $\cK$ the ideal of $f:\cX\to\cY$.
 Since $\cY\to\cS$ is universally noetherian, so is $\cX\to\cS$.
-By (ii) of lemma \ref{lemma:local-direct-factor} there is an open $\cU\sset\cX$ on which the natural map $\cK/\cK^2\to f^*\diff_{\cY/\cS}$ is the inclusion of a direct summand, and the assertion follows from (ii) of the proposition. \end{demo}
+By (ii) of lemma \ref{lemma:local-direct-factor} there is an open neighborhood $\cU\sset\cX$ of $x$ on which the $\O_\cX$-module homomorphism $\cK/\cK^2\to f^*\diff_{\cY/\cS}$ is the inclusion of a (local) direct summand, and the assertion follows from (ii) of proposition \ref{prop:smoothness-criteria}. \end{demo}

 The condition that $\cX\to\cS$ is locally embeddable into a quasi-smooth $\cY\to\cS$ is satisfied when $\cX\to\cS$ is of finite type, so this condition could be regarded as a weak finiteness property.